The Soldier's Details

 At Brankassi Cough was concerned for Riches.
 Please read the following diary entry.

-Riches enlisted Western Australia in 11th Battalion WW1.
+Riches aged 21 years enlisted 1914 in Western Australia in 11th Battalion WW1.
 He was at Gallipoli and then France.
 As you can see below he was awarded the Military Cross.

 Leslie Gordon Riches MC and Mary Smith Riches (nee Berliner) 10th December 1919

 Below: Les Riches playing cricket.

 Below: Molly (nee Berliner’s) brother William Berliner marries in 1922 at Mt.
 Barker.